kentontroy/kentontroy/README.md

 - 👋 Hi, I’m @kentontroy
 - 👀 I’m interested in Graph Databases and Data Science
-- 🌱 I’m currently working for a product vendor and have prior experience in the financial industry
+- 🌱 I currently work for a product vendor and have prior experience in the financial industry
 - 💞️ I’m always eager to collaborate on LLM and blockchain/DeFi projects
 - 📫 How to reach me: kenton.davis@statisticalfx.com